sverweij/js-makedepend/README.md

 ```
 (This assumes
  - your JavaScript source code resides in `src`
- - you have installed makedepend.js globally)
+ - you have installed js-makedepend globally)

 ## All options
 ```
-Usage: makedepend [options]
+Usage: js-makedepend [options]

 Options: